maubuz/2W6-Notes/docs/wk4/wk4_2_boxModel_lists.md

-If a width is not explicitly declared for a block level container it will by default take the full width of the browser, making “center alignment” meaningless.
+**Again:** If a width is not explicitly declared for a block level container it will by default take the full width of the browser, making “center alignment” meaningless.

 <br>